siefkenj/IBLODEs/book/typst/modules/module5.typ

 === Phase Portraits and Missing Time

 One important piece of information that is missing from phase portraits is a sense of time.
+This is why phase portraits should only be used to analyze _autonomous_ systems of equations.
 While component space includes the independent variable, phase space does not.
 We partially make up for this by adjusting the length of an arrow in a phase portrait to correspond to the speed that a solution passes through the arrow at that point.